zensoup/fhirbug/README.rst

 - It's compatible with the SQLAlchemy_, DjangoORM_ and PyMODM_ ORMs, so if you can describe your database in one of them, you are good to go.
 It should also be pretty easy to extend to support any other ORM, feel free to submit a pull request!

-- Handles many of the FHIR REST operations and searches like creating and updating resources, performing advanced queries such as reverse includes,paginated bundles, contained or referenced resources, and more.
+- Handles many of the FHIR REST operations and searches like creating and updating resources, performing advanced queries such as reverse includes, paginated bundles, contained or referenced resources, and more.

 - Provides the ability to audit each request, at the granularity that you desire, all the way down to limiting which of the attributes for each model should be accessible for each user.